mauriziocescon/ng-playground/readme.md

 - structural directives: likely replaced by `fragments`,
 - `Ng**Outlet` + `ng-container`: likely not needed anymore cause components are hostless,
 - `queries`: might not be needed anymore, but it's difficult to say because `ref` could be completely wrong.
 In general, it would be nice to better encapsulate the retrieval of data (`read` anything from `injector` tree),
+- `directives` encapsulation: as for the previous point, no automatic access of directives instances applied to the same element,
-- directives attached to the host: not possible anymore; there might be some cases where the concept of the host makes sense (debatable).
+- directives attached to the host (components): not possible anymore; there might be some cases where the concept of the host makes sense (debatable).